smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Note that some transports require additional information for configuration (for example, TCP transport requires IP address and TCP port number of Core).
 In such case, Proxy waits until the necessary information becomes available then initiates Secondary Transport.

+After Secondary Transport is established, Proxy sends a Start Service frame for RPC service on it.
+Note that Proxy and Core don't run RPC service on Secondary Transport.
+This procedure is just for Core to recognize that Proxy initiates Secondary Transport, because Core cannot know which transport belongs to which app(s) at transport layer's level.
+The Start Service frame includes Session ID which has been provided by Start Service ACK frame on Primary Transport.
+(Please refer to the section "How Core determines that a single app initiates multiple transports".)
+Core receives Start Service frame on Secondary Transport, remembers which Proxy uses which transports, then sends Start Service ACK frame back.

 When starting a service over Secondary Transport, Proxy simply runs the sequence of Start Service and Start Service ACK frames.
+Again, the Start Service frame includes Session ID which has been provided by Start Service ACK frame on Primary Transport.

 ### Transport disconnection